amclark42/so-youre-planning-to-vote-2020/sources-and-resources.md

 ## November 3rd and beyond

 * [“The election that could break America”](https://www.theatlantic.com/magazine/archive/2020/11/what-if-trump-refuses-concede/616424/) from _The Atlantic_.
 2020-11 issue preview.
 Accessed 2020-09-24.
+* [“The legal fight awaiting us after the election”](https://www.newyorker.com/magazine/2020/09/28/the-legal-fight-awaiting-us-after-the-election) from _The New Yorker_.
+2020-09-21.
 * [“November 3: What can go wrong”](https://terikanefield-blog.com/november-3-what-can-go-wrong-expanded-list/) by Teri Kanefield.
 2020-08-29.
 * [“The voting will end Nov.
 3. The legal battle probably won’t.”](https://www.nytimes.com/2020/08/08/us/politics/voting-nov-3-election.html) from the _New York Times_.
 2020-08-08.
 Updated 2020-08-17.
+* [“Preventing a disrupted presidential election and transmission”](https://assets.documentcloud.org/documents/7013152/Preventing-a-Disrupted-Presidential-Election-and.pdf) by the Transition Integrity Project.
+2020-08-03.
   * [“This ‘war game’ maps out what happens if the president contests the election”](https://www.wbur.org/onpoint/2020/07/28/election-war-games-trump-scenario) from _On Point_, National Public Radio (NPR).
 2020-07-28.
   * [“A bipartisan group secretly gathered to game out a contested Trump-Biden election.
 It wasn’t pretty”](https://www.bostonglobe.com/2020/07/25/nation/bipartisan-group-secretly-gathered-game-out-contested-trump-biden-election-it-wasnt-pretty) from the _Boston Globe_.
 2020-07-26.
 * [“Trump refuses to commit to accepting election result as Biden enjoys poll lead”](https://www.theguardian.com/us-news/2020/jul/19/trump-joe-biden-coronavirus-polls) from _The Guardian_.
 2020-07-19.
 * [“The escalating terrorism problem in the United States”](https://www.csis.org/analysis/escalating-terrorism-problem-united-states) from the Center for Strategic & International Studies.
 2020-06-17.
 * [“Parties ready for court battles over virus-era voting rights”](https://apnews.com/71adf90dabe4d6ccab781df75aafd76a) from _The Associated Press_.
 2020-04-07.